otavioarj/SIOCtl/README.md

 * POC: <br>
 An unprivileged user sending an especial IOCTLs, i.e 0x85FE2608 to symbolic device "HWiNFO32", with in-buffer (user-space) containing a physical memory address, size and a virtual memory address, results in the driver mapping the physical memory and reading it, copying its content to the virtual address.<br>
-The file 8061.data is formatted in this way:
+The file 8061.data is formatted in this fashion:
    - Phy.
-Address: FFFFF7F100002000
+Address: FFFFF7F100002000 (source)
    - Size: 00000008
    - Dest.
 Virt.
 Address: 4141414141414141